andreeaiana/manner/README.md

 </div>

+A NEW VERSION OF THE FRAMEWORK IS AVAILABLE IN [NewsRecLib](https://github.com/andreeaiana/newsreclib)

 ## Description

 This is the implementation of the MANNeR framework from the paper "Train Once, Use Flexibly: A Modular Framework for Multi-Aspect Neural News Recommendation"